 1. Brussels Sprouts

 One medium-sized pear provides 6g of fiber – about 25% of the daily recommended intake – making them the most fibrous fruit.
 Because of the high fiber content, pears are a great snack that can help with satiety.
-Pears also offer antioxidants and small amounts of several other nutrients, including Vitamin C, potassium, calcium, iron, magnesium and Vitamin B-6.
+Pears also offer antioxidants and small amounts of several other nutrients, including vitamin C, potassium, calcium, iron, magnesium and vitamin B-6.
 Paired with nuts or cheese, pears are a great snack and are also tasty additions to salads and baked goods.

 4. Spaghetti Squash

 Spaghetti squash is a member of the winter squash family and resembles spaghetti in appearance but has a much lower carbohydrate content.
 Like other members of the winter squash family, spaghetti squash is high in antioxidants.
-To bake, just cut the spaghetti squash half lengthwise, scoop out the seeds and season accordingly before throwing in the oven.
+To bake, just cut the spaghetti squash in half, lengthwise, scoop out the seeds and season accordingly before throwing in the oven.
 You can also cook spaghetti squash in the microwave for a faster alternative.
 Once your squash is cooked, scrape out the squash strands and combine with other veggies, protein, cheese or other pastas.
 Spaghetti squash offers small amounts of several nutrients, including vitamin C, manganese, vitamin B6, potassium, folate, calcium and iron.

 Cauliflower is a cruciferous vegetable that offers antioxidants and phytonutrients.
 A 1-cup serving of cauliflower offers nearly 80% of the recommended intake of vitamin C as well as small amounts of fiber, vitamin K, vitamin B, folate and manganese.
 Since cauliflower is significantly lower in carbohydrates than grains and legumes, it is highly regarded for its versatility.
 It is often prepared similar to broccoli or brussels sprouts but can also be ground into rice and pizza dough or pureed into sauce.